 DPAS issues are to be resolved at the lowest level possible.

 The DCMA CMO DPAS Manager is the primary point of contact for DPAS related issues and is required to provide DPAS training to contractor and CMO personnel on an as needed basis.
-The CMO should utilize Pre-award Surveys and Post Award Conferences to provide DPAS information to new contractors.
+The FS can utilize results from preaward survey efforts and Post Award Conferences to provide DPAS training to new contractors.

 DPAS is meant to be largely self-executing with a minimum of oversight.
 However, production or delivery problems may arise that require additional assistance.
 Program/Logistics managers can utilize Special Priority Assistance to: expedite deliveries of rated orders, resolve delivery conflicts between rated orders, assist in placing rated orders with suppliers, locate suppliers to fill a rated order, verify urgency of rated orders, rate items not automatically ratable, and ensure compliance with DPAS regulations.
 To request Special Priority Assistance, a Special Priorities Assistance Request Form BIS-999 is submitted to the CMO.
 The CMO DPAS officer shall determine if the information is complete and accurate, and ensure reasonable expediting efforts have been exhausted, documenting all communications and actions taken.
 The case shall then be forwarded to the DPAS officer at the Government activity that awarded the end item contract.
 Concurrently, the CMO DPAS officer shall notify the applicable Regional DPAS Officer.
 Policy related questions and concerns are to be presented to HQ/Agency DPAS Action Officer or alternate through the Regional DPAS Officer.
 All requests for support from OSD, OUSD and DoC are to be presented to DCMA DPAS Action Officer or alternate for submission to OSD, OUSD and or DoC.